gantner-nv/killbill-client-net/README.md

 This library was forked from the original draft & prototype version which is available on https://github.com/galenp/killbill-client-net.

 We converted the library to ASP.NET Core + upgraded, improved and refactored this library so we can make use of it correctly and efficiently.

+Keep in mind that not all functionalities of KillBill.io are implemented (yet), so be my guest to contribute...

 Getting started
 ===